obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 #### Initial thoughts on application design approach

 ###### Marc has complete notes on schema development
-Some of the data fields we will need are priorty status notes type
+Some of the data fields we will need are:

+* status
+* notes
+* type
-Ticket tag
+* ticket tag
-dept
+* dept

 Tables
-ticket table
+* ticket table
-user table
+* user table
-equipment
+* equipment
-Installed Software table ( this was added after our meeting with Mr Greenwell)

-We will need a separate table for hardware linked to users What we are saying is a Greenwell employee uses a computer and we are listing that relationship in data tables.
+* installed software table

 - [x] Project Functional Specification